tehomic/blog/docs/_posts/2023-07-28-version-control.markdown

 <bref>Rev 4:6 NKJV</bref>
 .<bref>6</bref> Before the throne *there* was a sea of glass, like crystal.
 And in the midst of the throne, and around the throne, *were* four living creatures full of eyes in front and in back.

-Genesis support commentaries appears many times throughout the bible, supplementing the first narrative with more information describing the key elements of creation.
+Genesis support commentaries appear many times throughout the bible, supplementing the first word with more information describing the key elements of creation.

 <bref>Job 9:8 NIV</bref>
 .<bref>8</bref> He alone stretches out the heavens and treads on the waves of the sea.